Police Emergency

 What to Report:

-• Race/gender, clothing description, physical features of suspect(s).
+• Race/gender, clothing description, physical features of the suspect(s).

 • Type of weapons (long gun or handgun), backpacks or duffel bags, separate explosions from gunfire, etc.